 Karen Stein, M.F.A.-creative writing, is the founder and producer of Here:Say Storytelling, a monthly, live storytelling show in Traverse City.

 Kimberly Stevens, B.A., ACE certified aerobics instructor, has taught exercise classes since 1985.
 Kim teaches at Grand Traverse Resort and works for Western Michigan University.

-Marcie Talicska is a certified Piloxing instructor and has her Personal Trainer Certificate through the American council on Exercise (ACE).
+Marcia Talicska is a certified Piloxing instructor and has her Personal Trainer Certificate through the American Council on Exercise (ACE).
 An athlete throughout her life, Marcia has taught classes at Yen Yoga and for She Skis/She Bikes.
 She has completed 15 half marathons in the last five years and participated in triathlons and other sporting events.

-Adam Van Houten, B.F.A.-art education, has been teaching photography and other art classes for TCAPS since 2004.
+Adam Van Houten, M.A.-curriculum and teaching, B.F.A.-art education, has been teaching photography and art classes for TCAPS since 2004.
 Photography is part of his art-making process, and he has been using Prezi in the classroom since 2009.

-Alice VanZoeren, B.S.-natural history, is a local freelance naturalist.
-She has taught NMC-EES classes since 1993 and works with local schools, the Leelanau Conservancy, and Sleeping Bear Dunes National Lakeshore.
-Birds and especially Piping Plovers are her major focus.
+Alice VanZoeren, B.S.-natural history, has taught NMC-EES outdoor classes since 1993 and also works with local schools, the Leelanau Conservancy, and Sleeping Bear Dunes National Lakeshore.
+She currently works year-round with the Great Lakes Piping Plover Recovery program.